This article is also available to be viewed on begneiss.medium.com

 Electricity Generation with Geothermal Energy

-In the western half of the U.S., where tectonic activity and volcanic regions are more prevalent, high-temperature geothermal resources are well-suited for electricity generation and contribute to sustainable energy goals.
+In the western half of the United States, where tectonic activity and volcanic regions are more prevalent, high-temperature geothermal resources are well-suited for electricity generation and contribute to sustainable energy goals.

 States like California, Nevada, and Oregon have significant potential for geothermal power plants that harness the high-temperature resources called hydrothermal fluids, which are hot water and steam mixtures found beneath the Earth's surface.

-Steam is used to spin turbines in a power plant, and usually the steam is created using fossil fuels.
+In a traditional electricity generation facility (power plant), fossil fuels are burned to produce heat, which turns water to steam.
+Steam is used to spin turbines, and the turbines generate electricity by moving magnetic fields.
 The elimination of fossil fuels such as coal, oil, and natural gas from the production process leads to less emissions and higher efficiency.
 Geothermal electricity production is three to four times more efficient and emits approximately 98% less acid rain-causing sulfur and carbon dioxide compounds.

 In the U.S. alone, it is estimated that 31% of climate change effects can be attributed to electricity (EIA, 2023).
 The higher geothermal power plant efficiencies and lower emissions are massive contributors to a more sustainable future.